I think there are mixed messages about Self-love and Self-care. Some think it’s just facials and naps. Others think it’s nonsense altogether. Well…

-As long as you’re not overly competitive, never satisfied or content, or tying your self-worth to achievements and progress, then healthy, meaningful betterment or self-improvement is encouraged.
+As long as you’re not being overly competitive, are never satisfied or content, or are tying your self-worth to achievements and progress, then healthy, meaningful betterment or self-improvement is encouraged.

 Taking care of yourself

-It could look like spa treatments, if that’s what you need.
+It could look like spa treatments, if that’s what you need after a hard week.

 It could be breaking up with the partner who doesn’t bring anything into your life.

 It could be choosing yourself for once.

 It could be doing the hard work, the scary work, the honest work to finally get through the funk inside of you.